Using RStudio on the Quest Analytics Nodes

 R packages intended for use on the Analytics nodes should be installed from within an R session running in RStudio in the web browser on the Analytics nodes.
 If you encounter compilation or installation errors for a package, please contact firstname.lastname@example.org with the details for further assistance.

 Some compiled packages cannot be successfully installed by individual users.
 Please contact email@example.com if you run into trouble with a particular package.
+Also, you can check out our page on troubleshooting the installation of common R packages in case your package is on this list!

 See the R help page for install.packages for more options, such as installing local (user-created or downloaded) packages or changing the directory where packages are installed.
 The latter can be used to install packages in your project space instead of your home directory, which might be useful if others on the allocation also need to access the packages.
 To install packages from GitHub, use the install_github function in the devtools package or use the githubinstall package.